 These devices can help you keep better track of your numbers—and even get them under control

-If your blood pressure is 130/80 mmHg or above, you have high blood pressure, according to the latest guidelines from the American College of Cardiology and the American Heart Association.
-By that definition, data from the Centers for Disease Control and Prevention indicate that 45 percent of all U.S. adults have hypertension.
+According to the latest guidelines from the American College of Cardiology and the American Heart Association, blood pressure of 130/80 mmHg or above constitutes hypertension.
+By that definition, data from the Centers for Disease Control and Prevention indicate that 47 percent of all U.S. adults have high blood pressure.
 Of those, many may not know they have the condition.

-High blood pressure also affects different racial and ethnic groups unequally in the U.S. Notably, 54 percent of Black adults have hypertension, compared with 46 percent of whites, according to the CDC.
-And while Asian and Hispanic adults have lower rates of high blood pressure than white and Black people, whites are more likely than Asian, Black, or Hispanic adults to have their hypertension under control.
+High blood pressure also affects different racial and ethnic groups unequally in the U.S. Notably, 56 percent of Black adults have hypertension, compared with 48 percent of white adults, according to the CDC.
+And while Asian and Hispanic adults have lower rates of high blood pressure than white and Black adults, white adults with hypertension are more likely than Asian, Black, or Hispanic adults with hypertension to have it under control.

 Experts have emphasized the need for research focused on better prevention and treatment of hypertension for Black Americans.

 But until we have that research, for anyone with hypertension, a good blood pressure control plan includes exercise, a healthy diet, and (for some) medications.
 It can also include using a home blood pressure monitor.

 But what’s the best home blood pressure monitor for you?
 Consumer Reports tests home blood pressure monitors for accuracy, ease of operation, and how they feel to wearers.
 After all, “you aren’t going to want to use the product if it’s not comfortable,” says Susan Booth, who oversees home blood pressure monitor testing at CR.

 To evaluate each device, we enlist a panel of CR employees.
 Two testers trained to measure blood pressure compare each home monitor’s readings with the results of a mercury sphygmomanometer (the device considered the gold standard of BP testing), on each of our panelists’ left and right arms.